 Develop Specialized Knowledge

-Students who bring specific technical background into law school may be ultimately better positioned to be successful.
-Foreign language fluency, particularly in high demand languages such as Spanish or Mandarin, can be a worthwhile goal during college.
-Students who have strong background in STEM disciplines may find that helpful as well.
+Students who bring specific technical background into law school may be better positioned to succeed.
+Foreign language fluency, particularly in high-demand languages such as Spanish or Mandarin, can be a worthwhile goal during college.
+Students who have a strong background in STEM disciplines may find that helpful as well.
 Students with an understanding of finance or accounting may do well in corporate law.
 A major in a subject like biology, computer science, chemistry, or environmental science may give the student the foundation to pursue some more specialized areas of law.

-Law school is costly and graduates aren’t guaranteed good career outcomes.
-Students who are drawn to the law should plan carefully as undergraduates to build the strongest record possible while minimizing student loan debt.
+Law school is costly, and graduates aren’t guaranteed good career outcomes.
+Students drawn to the law should plan carefully as undergraduates to build the strongest record possible while minimizing student loan debt.